saifaraj94/Saifaraj94/README.md

 - Presented project results using PowerPoint to demonstrate testing process and findings

 ### ⚡[API Testing Project – Contact List App](https://github.com/saifaraj94/ContactListApp---APITesting)
-API testing project for a contact list application.
 - Designed and executed API test cases using Postman to validate endpoints
 - Created a Test Plan defining testing scope, strategy, and tools used
 - Used Excel for test case management and bug reporting